lkytal/PredFull/README.md

 ## How to use

-__Expect clone this project, you should download `pm.h5` from [google drive](https://drive.google.com/drive/folders/1KQqQGTSY5y2w3cQV1zKzuGbhgThCS9vn?usp=sharing) and place it into this folder.__
+__Expect clone this project, you should download `pm.h5` from [google drive](https://drive.google.com/drive/folders/1Ca3HdV-w8TZPRa9KhPBbjrTtGSmtEIsn?usp=sharing) and place it into this folder.__

 ### Important Notes

 * The only modification (PTM) supported is **oxidation on Methionine**, otherwise only UNMODIFIED peptides are allowed.
 To indicate an oxidized methionine, use the format "M(O)".
 * This model assumes a __FIXED__ carbamidomethyl on C
-* The length of input peptides are limited to =< 30
+* The length of input peptides are __NOT__ limited, however, would expect poor performance with peptides longer than 30
 * The prediction will NOT output peaks with M/z > 2000
 * Predicted peaks that are weaker than STRONGEST_PEAK / 1000 are regarded as noises thus will be omitted from the final output.